cnclabs/ICE/README.md

 ## About
 The ICE toolkit is designed to embed concepts into items such that the resulted item embeddings can be compared in terms of overall conceptual similarity regardless of item types.
 For example, a song can be used to retrieve conceptually similar songs (homogeneous) as well as concepts or movies (heterogeneous).

-Specifically, ICE first incorporates items and their representative concepts (words extracted from the textual information) using a heterogeneous network then learns the embeddings for both items and concepts in terms of the shared concept words.
+Specifically, ICE first incorporates items and their representative concepts (words extracted from the item's textual information) using a heterogeneous network then learns the embeddings for both items and concepts in terms of the shared concept words.

 Since entities are defined in terms of concepts, adding expanded concepts into the network allows the embeddings to be used to retrieve conceptually more diverse and yet relevant results.